-BUS204R : Small Business Management
+BUS204R: Small Business Management

-A study of management techniques as applied to small business.
-Includes requirements necessary in launching a new venture and managing an ongoing business.
-Topics covered include business plan development, computer applications, human resources, purchasing, marketing, taxation, and risk management and control procedures.
-Requires students to develop a comprehensive business plan for a new venture of their choosing which is presented as both an oral and written proposal.
-Credits 3
+This course gives students comprehensive knowledge in the development and management of small businesses.
+Topics covered from the point of view of the small business entrepreneur or manager include sales, production, personnel management, financial management, human resources, purchasing, marketing, taxation, risk management, and control procedures.
+Students are required to develop a comprehensive business plan for a new venture of their choosing presented as an oral and written proposal.

-Lecture Hours 3 Prerequisite Courses BUS101R BUS110R
+Credits 3 Lecture Hours 3 Prerequisite Courses BUS101R BUS110R

-BUS205R : Leadership
+BUS205R: Leadership

 This course examines leadership as an inter-personal and intra-organizational phenomenon with an emphasis on the theories and models of leadership and followership.
 Environmental factors, organizational objectives, company culture and individual and group ethical standards will be analyzed.
 Current readings, research, and case studies are used.
-Credits 3